TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-04-14-3-symfony-and-laravel-patterns-that-make-code-easy-to-extends-without-modification.md

 }
 ```

-Programmers won't have to think about raping your classes in the night and they just the interface you provide.
+Programmers won't have to think about raping your classes in the night - **they just use the interface you provide**.

 <div class="text-center">
     <img src="/../../../../assets/images/posts/2017/extendable-open-source/overide.jpg" class="thumbnail">